What Kind Of Trade Mark Gives You Best Protection?

 Kinds of Trademarks

-- Arbitrary Marks: These marks consists a word that has no relation with the product or service that it is registered for.
+- Arbitrary Marks: These marks consist of a word that has no relation with the product or service that it is registered for.
 Even this kind of marks gives a large scope of protection to the mark.
-Ex: LOTUS Software, Apple iPhone etc.
+Ex: LOTUS Software, Apple iPhone, etc.

-- Descriptive Marks: These marks are similar to suggestive marks but unlike them these marks directly indicate the product or service.
+- Descriptive Marks: These marks are similar to suggestive marks but unlike them, these marks directly indicate the product or service.
 It merely describes the quality or any other characteristics of the product and not more than that.
 It is difficult to stop others from using or registering this kind of marks.
-The scope of protection to such kind of marks is also very less and any one can easily misuse such marks and in India it is also barred under section 9 of The Trade Marks Act, 1999.
-But when these marks gain a secondary meaning i.e. the mark is closely connected in people’s mind to the product or service it is representing then they gets a well-known status which gives more scope of protection.
+The scope of protection to such kind of marks is also very less and anyone can easily misuse such marks and in India, it is also barred under section 9 of The Trade Marks Act, 1999.
+But when these marks gain a secondary meaning i.e. the mark is closely connected in people’s minds to the product or service it is representing then they get a well-known status which gives more scope of protection.
 Ex: SCOOPS Ice Cream.

 - Surnames: These are the marks that generally do not get registered because there would be many people with the same surname and people do get confused.
-But if the surname gets a secondary meaning due its usage over the years it can get registered as well as get a well-known status.
-Best example for this would be MCDONALDS.
+But if the surname gets a secondary meaning due to its usage over the years it can get registered as well as get a well-known status.
+The best example of this would be MCDONALDS.

 - Generic Terms: These are the general terms for a particular category of products or services like software.
-There could be many manufacturers of software with many trademarks but the end product they produce is software itself.
-The scope of protection for such kind of marks is very low, it is almost equal to nil and in India it is also barred under section 9 and 11 of The Trade Marks Act, 1999.
-Ex: SOFTWARE, ICE CREAM, CHOCOLATE etc.
+There could be many manufacturers of software with many trademarks but the end product they produce is the software itself.
+The scope of protection for such kind of marks is very low, it is almost equal to nil and in India, it is also barred under sections 9 and 11 of The Trade Marks Act, 1999.
+Ex: SOFTWARE, ICE CREAM, CHOCOLATE, etc.

-- Deceptive Mark: Any mark which is identical or deceptively similar to other existing mark, would not be granted Trade mark registration, since the objective of the Trade Mark Act is to avoid confusion among public regarding the products and services and its sources.
-Secondly, this also protects the goodwill of the earlier existing Trade mark.
+- Deceptive Mark: Any mark which is identical or deceptively similar to other existing marks, would not be granted Trademark registration, since the objective of the Trade Mark Act is to avoid confusion among the public regarding the products and services and its sources.
+Secondly, this also protects the goodwill of the earlier existing Trademark.

-The best form of Trade mark is the one which excels in distinguishing its products from others.
-Intellectual Property Rights protects the creation of minds, hence, Trademarks with utmost creativity and originality, has the best protection against others.
+The best form of Trademark is the one that excels in distinguishing its products from others.
+Intellectual Property Rights protects the creation of minds, hence, Trademarks with utmost creativity and originality have the best protection against others.
 Thus, invented marks are always advised for registration.